torodean/Antonius-MIA/README.md

 3) cd /home/username/Antonius-MIA/bin

-4) compile an exe using g++ -std=c++14 MIAmain.cpp
+4) compile an exe using g++ -Wall MIAmain.cpp MIAprogram.cpp -o MIA

-5) run using ./a.exe or rename a.exe to MIA.exe then use ./MIA.exe
-while in the bin directory.
+5) run using ./MIA.exe while in the bin directory.

 6) git works from within the Cygwin terminal so once you are in the /Antonius-MIA directory all of the same git functions can be used.